bbaltazar/professional-scheduling-platform/CSV_QUICKSTART.md

 - Google Sheets: Download → CSV

 ### "Row X: Invalid email format"
-- Solution: Fix the email on that row
+- Solution: Fix the email on that row (or leave it blank if not needed)
 - Format: name@domain.com (must have @ and .)

+### "Phone must be exactly 10 digits"
+- Solution: Ensure phone numbers have exactly 10 digits
+- Format: Any format works (555-0100, 5550100, (555) 010-0100)
+- The system will normalize it automatically

 ### Nothing happens when clicking Upload
 - Check: Did you select a file first?